LOADING ...

 Phyllis: a guy, what a sense of humour . . .
 The way he used to . . . let me get back to that.

-FZ: Look at the way he that chicken . . .
+FZ: Look at the way he hands chicken . . .

 Do you want another ball?

-FZ: He had a way that chicken . . .
+FZ: He had a way with that . . .

 Aynsley: But cool, still